aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 1. Sign in to your AWS account at <https://aws.amazon.com> with an IAM user role that includes full administrative permissions.
 For details, see [Planning the deployment](#planning-the-deployment) earlier in this guide.

-2. Make sure that your AWS account is configured correctly, as discussed in the [Technical requirements](#technical-requirements) section.
+2. Make sure that your AWS account is configured correctly, as discussed in the [AWS Account](#aws-account) section.

 ### Step 2.
 Upload LSF Software Packages